 While most companies have a progressive discipline plan, insubordination may be grounds for immediate dismissal.
 If an incident involved threats, abusive behavior, discriminatory or harassing remarks, or is part of a documented pattern, employers will likely terminate employment immediately.

-Is insubordination grounds for dismissal?
+Is insubordination a ground for employee dismissal?

 Grounds for dismissal should be outlined in your organization's employee handbook.
 This can help you decide what type of insubordination necessitates a dismissal.
 Your company's dismissal policy may require you to provide a verbal warning and written warning before termination.
 However, in many organizations, physical assault or theft is grounds for immediate dismissal.